Artist Statement

 Theatre MUST be fun.
 There is fun in heartbreak, in hard work, in sorrow, in focus.
 I seek an audience who is interested in these things: heartbreak, hard work, sorrow, focus, and in laughter.
 Actually, huge emphasis on laughter.

 Wind and water are crucial inspirations for my art.
-They command and respond to those around them.
+They both command and respond to those around them.
 They are all knowing, unforgiving, gentle, all surrounding, and certain.
-Wind and water rhythmically underscore all life in a way where their presence transforms into the true meaning/presence of life.
-The fluidity is something I want to emulate, to channel this force of life in my work.
+Wind and water rhythmically underscore all life.
+The fluidity is something I want to emulate, to channel this life force in my work.
 I want the opportunity for people to face the fluidity with clarity and peace.

 I hope my career is a waterfall of breaking free into myself.
-I want to become more focused on myself and on the world around me and less focused on the middle hazy part (phone, clothes, small talk, commerce, where we spend most of our days).
-I want to move further inwards and further outwards to study myself as a soul and simultaneously understand others as souls.
+I want to become more focused on myself and on the world around me and less focused on the middle hazy part (anxieties, quick serotonin fixes, worries, trying to control the future, obsessing on what we could have done better).
+I am on a mission to move further inwards and further outwards to study myself as a soul and simultaneously understand others as souls.
+With theatre as my chosen medium, I search for truth, love, focus, clarity, and faith in wordless knowledge with the world as my study guide.

 Living in the wake of overwhelming changes